Intelligent Rollouts

 View results

-After starting the experiment, see how it performed.
-Use experiment- and message-level reports to evaluate engagement, variant distribution during the experiment window, and strategies for improving future campaigns.
+After starting the rollout, see how it performed.
+Use experiment- and message-level reports to evaluate engagement, variant distribution during the send window, and strategies for improving future campaigns.

 Engagement data is sent to Airship as soon as it becomes available.
 Data may be delayed due to connectivity issues with a user’s carrier, Wi-Fi, power, etc. Wait at least 12 to 24 hours before acting on the data to allow for potential lags.